Importing DSRs into Transcend

 A note on column names

 When a CSV is uploaded to Transcend, a match will be made from the column title to the respective field or entity in Transcend.
-For example, a column titled ‘email’ will map to the email address identifier on the privacy request in Transcend.
+For example, a column titled ‘email’ will map to the email address identifier on the DSR in Transcend.
 It’s important to ensure each column is named and formatted in a way the import will recognize.
 Please see the

 Column Name column in the table below for the exact column titles to use in the CSV upload.